 What is the difference between a Transit Overlay District and Transit-Oriented Development?
-What does TC-17-20 do?
-How is ETOD different from other zoning in Raleigh?
-How much more density is allowed in the TOD-R?
-What is Floor Area Ratio?
-Is there anything about the TOD-R that I should know?
-Why should existing neighborhoods allow more housing?
+What does Raleigh's Transit Overlay District (TOD) do?
+How is TOD different from other zoning in Raleigh?
 How will this impact neighborhoods with a Neighborhood Conservation Overlay District (NCOD)?
-What guarantee is there that housing built as a result of this text change will be affordable?
-Will this lower the value of my house?
-Will this impact the quality of life in my neighborhood?
-Is parking required in the ETOD or the TOD-R?
+What guarantee is there that housing built with the TOD height bonus will be affordable?
+Is parking required in the TOD?
+What is the Difference Between TOD and Missing Middle?

 What is the difference between a Transit Overlay District and Transit-Oriented Development?